marcelk/apns/README.md

 ## Usage

-First, make sure that you have a Docker engine set up.
-Then clone this Github project, and install it in your local Maven directory:
+Clone this Github project, and install it in your local Maven directory:

 ```
 mvn install